ceph/ceph/doc/install/manual-deployment.rst

 - **Monitor Name:** Each monitor instance within a cluster has a unique name.
-  In common practice, the Ceph Monitor name is the host name (we recommend one Ceph Monitor per host, and no comingling of Ceph OSD Daemons with Ceph Monitors).
+  In common practice, the Ceph Monitor name is the host name (we recommend one Ceph Monitor per host, and no commingling of Ceph OSD Daemons with Ceph Monitors).
 You may retrieve the short hostname with ``hostname -s``.

 - **Monitor Map:** Bootstrapping the initial monitor(s) requires you to